cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/datacenters/DatacenterSimple.rst

 equals
 ^^^^^^

-.. java:method:: @Override public boolean equals(Object o)
+.. java:method:: @Override public boolean equals(Object object)
    :outertype: DatacenterSimple

 finishVmMigration
 ^^^^^^^^^^^^^^^^^

-.. java:method:: protected void finishVmMigration(SimEvent ev, boolean ack)
+.. java:method:: protected void finishVmMigration(SimEvent evt, boolean ack)
    :outertype: DatacenterSimple

    Finishes the process of migrating a VM.

-   :param ev: information about the event just happened
+   :param evt: information about the event just happened
    :param ack: indicates if the event's sender expects to receive an acknowledge message when the event finishes to be processed

 getBandwidthPercentForMigration